emqx/eip/design/0005-stateless-brokers.md

 ## Rationale

-A distributed system improves it scalability by adding more nodes to handle the growing amount of requests, but it also introduces more complexities, especially when we have to maintain states across multiple nodes.
+A distributed system improves its scalability by adding more nodes to handle the growing amount of requests, but it also introduces more complexities, especially when we have to maintain states across multiple nodes.